Korepi/korepi-docs/src/en/guide/getkey.md

 ### Step 1: Get V Auth role

 Head to `★⋅korepi-version-roles⋅★` on the server and click on `V Auth` to get the role.

+`Note: Check if you got the role, if you didn't click on V Auth again`

 ### Step 2: Get your `HWID`